 Face it, at my age (69), a primary topic of conversation with friends relates to health and our various ailments.
 When younger, this drove me nuts.
-I swore to myself I would never indulge this sort of behavior.& But that was before I knew I’d have health issues that would trump nearly everyone else.
+I swore to never indulge this sort of behavior.
+But that was before I had health issues to trump nearly everyone elses.

 My 1965 open-heart surgery, at just short of 16 years of age was a success.
 The constriction was fixed, holes were found and sewed shut and over the next few years, my body came back into line.
 I had been the beneficiary of a massive amount of medical progress in open-heart surgery during the late 1950s and early ’60s.